Differences between NSAIDs (Non-opioid) and Opioid Analgesics

 Risks & Side Effects

 The long-term use of opioids can lead to tolerance and necessity of dose escalation.
 Tolerance occurs when chronic exposure to a drug results in diminished antinociceptive or analgesic effect, so the larger doses are necessary to achieve the same degree of analgesia.

 However, tolerance is not considered to be a problem by most pain specialists.
 Many persons with chronic pain who are taking opioids are able to maintain their dosage level without continuing escalating.

-Physical dependence is an automatic consequence of taking opioids over time.
-Physical dependence is apparent when a patient abruptly stops taking the drug or reduces the amount taken.
+Physical dependence is usually an inevitable consequence of taking opioids over prolonged time.
+Physical dependence is apparent when a patient abruptly stops taking the drug or reduces the dosage.
 This leads to withdrawal reactions.
 Physical dependence is not the same as addiction and is not considered to be a problem by most pain specialists.

 Although non-opioids are often preferred for most types of chronic pain, they have two serious drawbacks.
 The first drawback has to do with ceiling effects.
 Non-opioids have upper limit of pain relief that can be achieved.
 Once that upper limit or ceiling is reached, increasing the dosage will not provide any further pain relief.
-Opioids, on the other hand, tend not to have a ceiling.
+Opioids, on the other hand, tend not to have a ceiling effect.
 That is, the more you take, the more pain relief you will get.
 That is the reason why non-opioids are effective only for mild to moderate pain, whereas opioids are useful for more severe pain intensity.

-The second major drawback of the non-opioids is their side effects.
+The second major drawback of the non-opioids is adverse effects on various organ systems.
 Although most non-opioids are quite safe when used for temporary acute pain, problems may arise when people take them over a long period of time (for chronic pain).
 This is especially true when large quantities of non-opioids are taken.
 Most are aware of the adverse effects on the gastrointestinal system.
 However, excessive use of the non-opioids can also damage the liver or kidneys.

-Opioids have negative side effects as well.
+Opioids have a long list of possible side effects as well.
 However, it is interesting that many pain specialists now believe that opioids, when used properly, are often safer than the non-opioids.